nickpettican/Offering-Bowl-Sample/README.md

     Create a `.env` file in the root directory and populate it based on the `.env.example`.

+    Bear in mind that for `docker compose` we use `.env`.

 4. **Run the Development Environment**:

-    Use Docker Compose to start the client, back-end and database services:
+    Use Docker Compose to start the client, back-end and database services together:

     ```bash
-    docker compose up --build
+    docker compose --env-file .env up --build
     ```

+    Otherwise see the **scripts** section for more information.

 5. **Access the Application**: